silshack/inls161fall2016/refsheets/pandoc-ref.md

 pandoc -o output.html example.md
 ```

+The `-o` flag should immediately precede the name of the **output** file.
+The other file is interpreted as an argument, i.e. the **input**.

+### View or download the output with SimpleHTTPServer

+With many files, you can preview them in cloud9.
+You can View HTML files and dowload other file types by starting a simple server in your project directory:

+* Open a new Terminal
+* `cd pandoc-ex`
+* `python -m SimpleHTTPServer $PORT` (Case sensitive)
+* Go to your Application (via the Share menu)
+* Click on the file (in this case `output.html`)

+When we get to ODT and DOCX, this is how yuou'll download them to check them out.

+### Converting from URLs

 Pandoc reads the filetype from the extension in normal usage.
 If you want to convert a file directly from a URL, you will have to specify the filetype.
 This converts a webpage from (`-f`) HTML to (`-t`) Markdown:

 ```
 pandoc -f html -t markdown https://silshack.github.io/inls161fall2016/syllabus/
 ```

+Since we didn't specify the `-o`utput, it just prints the result to the terminal.
+Modify the above command with the `-o` flag to output to `syllabus.md`.
+(You could also do this with bash by using the `>` command.
+Remember that from the beginning of the command line?)

 You can make sure that certain things, like quotes and em-dashes, get read and formatted propery by specifying the "Smart" switch (a capital `-S` or `--smart`):